At at the foot of the fertile Bekaa Valley, a renown wine region of Lebanon, stands the Phoenician city of Baalbek.

 Of utmost importance for the cult of Jupiter Heliopolitanus were the two high altars on the flat roof of which sacrifices were offered and the two ablution basins.
 These two elements played an important role in pre-Roman oriental cults as well.

 On the site of a previous settlement dating back to the Neolithic, Bronze and Iron Ages and the Hellenistic period, the Roman Temple of Jupiter was built during the 1st century AD.
-It consists of a
+It consists of a cella built on a 12-meter high podium and a courtyard surrounded by a colonnaded portico.

 Though previously planned, the monumental entrance (the Propylaea), the semi-circular forecourt and the hexagonal courtyard were added only later in the course of the 2nd and 3rd centuries AD.
-The sanctuary stood on an anusually high podium of 7 meters, and the underground galleries underneath served as cool rooms in summer
+The sanctuary stood on an unusually high podium of 7 meters, and the underground galleries underneath served as cool rooms in summer

 The remaining 6 standing columns of the temple are today the main symbol of Baalbek.

 The Temple of Bacchus is the second main temple of Baalbek.
-Smaller than the temple of Jupiter, it is thought to be dedicated to Bacchus, the god of wine.
+Smaller than the Temple of Jupiter, it is thought to be dedicated to Bacchus, the god of wine.
 There are no inscriptions to confirm the identity of the worshipped deity or to provide a clue as to the date of the building.

 The temple of Bacchus is one of the best preserved Roman temples in the world.
 It survived without serious damage several earthquakes, religious changes from paganism to Christianity and Islam, as well as its transformation into a dungeon during the medieval period.

 Its rich Corinthian ornaments suggest a date in the late 2nd century AD.
 Unlike the Temple of Jupiter, the Temple of Bacchus was completely finished.
-A monumental staircase leads to the stone podium on which both the temple and the collonnaded portico that surrounds it stand.
+A monumental staircase leads to the stone podium on which both the temple and the colonnaded portico that surrounds it stand.

 The ante-cella is ornamented with two rows of niches inside which statues once stood.
 Another staircase leads up to the cella, which was separated from the ante-cella by a canopy-like structure because common visitors of the temple were not allowed to look inside the Holy of Holies.
-On the right side of the
+On the right side of the cella there is a crypt where cult vessels were probably stored.

 I found Baalbek a fascinating place.
 The archaeological site is much bigger than I thought, and the state of preservation is astonishing.
 I've been to Rome a few times, and I was still amazed by these incredible ruins.